-Imports of Consumer Oriented Products
+Imports of Consumer-Oriented Products

-The value of Australian consumer-oriented food imports totaled \$9.8 billion in 2019.
+The value of Australian consumer oriented, fish, and seafood imports totaled \$9.8 billion in 2018.
 The U.S. accounted for US\$1.2 billion or 12 percent of total imports.
-Most of Australia's imports in these sectors are sourced from New Zealand and the United States is the second largest supplier.
+The majority of Australia's imports in these sectors are sourced from New Zealand and the United States is the second largest supplier.